Xifu2018/AWS_SAA_NOTE/readme.md

 * for on-going replication / transfers: Site-to-Site VPN or DX with DMS or DataSync

+## Solutions Architecture Discussions Overview

+### Stateless Web App: WhatIsTheTime.com
+* goal:
+    * allows peopel to know what time it is
+    * we don't need a database
+    * start small and can accept downtime
+    * fully scale vertically and horizontally, no downtime
+* solution:
+    * public t2 with elastic ip
+    * t2.micro >> m5
+    * downtime while upgrading to m5
+    * scale horizontally, more m5
+    * setup Route53 with TTL 1 hour
+        * use A Record
+        * setup security group rules
+    * setup ELB (public) + Health Checks linking to private m5 instances
+        * use Alias record
+    * setup auto-scaling group for EC2 instances (to scale-in and scale-out)
+    * adding Multi AZ to ELB
+    * reserved instances to achieve cost savings

+### Stateful Web App: MyClothes.com
+* goal:
+    * MyCLothes.com allows people to buy clothes online
+    * There's a shopping cart
+        * user should not lose their shopping cart
+    * website is having hundreds of users at the same time
+    * need to scale, maintain horizontal scalability and keep web application as stateless as possible
+* solution:
+    * Route53 connects to ELB (Multi AZ | Stickiness) which link to private EC2 in multiple AZs
+        * downside: if m5 goes down, user loses the shopping cart
+        * solution - sending content in Web Cookies and achieve stateless
+            * downside: security risk (cookie can be altered); must be validated; must be less than 4KB
+            * solution - sending session_id in Web Cookies and EC2 writes/retrieves session data on ElastiCache
+                * Multi AZ to increase availability
+            * writes/retrieves data onto DynamoDB for NoSql data and RDS for structured data
+                * with read replica for scaling reads
+                * multiple AZ to increase availability
+            * stickiness is not needed if using Cookies
+    * security:
+        * public to Route53 and ELB;
+        * security group from the LB and EC2 and between Eco and ElastiCache / RDS

+### Stateful Web App: MyWordPress.com
+* goal:
+    * a fully scalable WordPress website
+    * to access and correctly display picture uploads
+    * user data and the blog content stored in a MySQL database
+* solution:
+    * similar to previous MyClothes.com example with Aurora MySQL  (Multi AZ | Read Replica)
+    * store image with EBS
+        * downside: EBS works well with one EC2 instance only (single instance ,app) can't easily sync between EBS
+        * solution: storing image with EFS connected with ENI to each EC2 (distributed app)

+### Instantiating Application Quickly
+* when launching a full stack (EC2, EBS, RDS), it can take time to:
+    * install applications
+    * insert initial (or recovery) data
+    * configure everything
+    * launch the application
+* EC2 Instances:
+    * **Golden AMI**: install your applications, OS dependencies etc beforehand
+    * **Bootstrap using User Data**: for dynamic configuration, use User Data scripts
+    * **Hybrid**: mix Golden AMI and User Data (Elastic Beanstalk)
+* RDS Database:
+    * restore from a snapshot: the database will have schemas and data ready
+* EBS Volumes:
+    * restore from a snapshot: the disk will already be formatted and have data

+### Beanstalk Overview
+* Developer problems on AWS
+    * managing infrastructure
+    * deploying code
+    * configuring all the database, load balancers, etc
+    * scaling concerns
+    * while most web APPs have the same architecture: ALB + ASG
+* ElasticBeanStalk Overview:
+    * provides a developer centric view of deploying an app on AWS
+    * it uses all the necessary components: EC2, ASG, ELB, RDS, etc.
+    * user has the full control over the configuration
+        * while only needs to be responsible for the application code
+    * ElasticBeanStalk is free managed service but you pay for the underlying instances
+        * instance configuration / OS is handled by BeanStalk
+			* automatically handles capacity provisioning, load balancing,
+			* scaling, application, health monitoring, instance configuration
+			* etc
+        * deployment strategy is configurable but performed by ElasticBeanStalk
+    * 3 architecture models:
+        * single instance deployment: good for dev
+        * LB + ASG: great for production or pre-production web applications
+        * ASG only: great for non-web apps in production (workers, etc)
+    * ElasticBeanStalk has 3 components:
+        * application
+			*  collection of Elastic Beanstalk components (environments, versions, configurations, ...)
+        * application version - each deployment gets assigned a version
+                * you deploy APP versions to environment and can promote APP versions to the next environment
+                * rollback feature to previous app version
+        * environment
+            * collection of AWS resources running an application version (only one application version at a time)
+            * tiers: web server environment tier & worker environment tier
+            * you can create multiple environments (dev, test, prod,... )
+    * full control over life cycle of environments:
+        ```mermaid
+        flowchart LR
+        A[create <br> application] ==>C["upload version <br> (+alias)"]
+        B[create <br> environments] ==>C
+        C==>D[release to <br> environments]
+        ```
+    * support for many platforms:
+        * GO; Java SE; Java with Tomcat; .Net on Windows Server with IIS
+        * Node.js; PHD; Python; Ruby, Packer Builder
+        * single-container / multi-container docker
+        * if not supported, you can create a custom platform (advanced)

 ## More Solution Architectures

 ### Lambda, SNS & SQS